Postgraduate Academic Studies

 as well as many internationally well known and leading figures in Waldorf education such as

-Christof Wiechert (Child Development and Child Psychology), Claus Peter Röh (Anthroposophy), Florian Osswald (Anthroposophy), Dr. Michaela Glöckler (Diagnositics), Dr. Martyn Rawson (Anthroposophy, Curriculum), Christian Breme (Study of Relation), Renatus Derbidge (Botany) Dr. Peter Guttenhöfer (Anthroposophy, Methodology), Dr. Markus Osterrieder (Cultural History) Catherine Bryden (Clowning), Sarah Kane (Drama), Tessa Westlake (the Art of Creative Speech)
+Christof Wiechert (Child Development and Child Psychology), Claus Peter Röh (Anthroposophy), Florian Osswald (Anthroposophy), Dr. Michaela Glöckler (Diagnositics), Dr. Martyn Rawson (Anthroposophy, Curriculum), Sven Saar (Anthroposophy, Methodology), Christian Breme (Study of Human Relations), Renatus Derbidge (Botany), William Forward (Anthroposophy)Trevor Mepham (Anthroposophy, Methodology), Dr. Markus Osterrieder (Cultural History), Norbert Dolderer (Methodology), Sabine Brues (Child Observation), Gunther Gebhard (Chemistry) Catherine Bryden (Clowning), Robert McNeear ( Theatre)